 Integrated Health Care is a Proven System that Benefits Many People

-Not only can an integrated system save money, but there are also numerous case studies that illustrate the positive effect integrated health care programs have on individuals and communities.
+Not only can an integrated system save money, but numerous case studies illustrate the positive effect that integrated health care programs have on individuals and communities.
 For example, a Massachusetts program helps mothers and their babies during the first year of the child’s life by providing training and toolkits, psychiatric consultation, and access to community-based resources.

 Intermountain Healthcare from Salt Lake City, Utah, started a project that integrates mental health care into primary care practices.
-Because of this program, patients with depression were 54% less likely to visit their hospital’s emergency department; integrated clinics also saw a reduction in the rising costs of health care by a 27%.
+Because of this program, patients with depression were 54% less likely to visit their hospital’s emergency department.

 How Does Integrated Health Care Affect Me?

-The effects of an integrated health care approach can not only benefit the patients, but caregivers and health care professionals alike.
-In fact, research has shown that integrated health care can be effective toward reducing symptoms of depression in patients and health care workers.
-Programs that integrate psychologists and other mental health providers within primary care can enhance patient-centered care and overall access to important services, while improving quality of care and health care costs.
+The effects of an integrated health care approach can benefit not only patients but also caregivers and health care professionals.
+In fact, research has shown that integrated health care can be effective in reducing symptoms of depression in patients and health care workers.
+Programs that integrate psychologists and other mental health providers within primary care can enhance patient-centered care and overall access to important services while improving the quality of care and health care costs.

-Whether you are a professional in the health care industry, a current student enrolled in an MSN program, or patient in need, integrated health care can benefit individuals in many different situations.
+Whether you are a professional in the health care industry, a current student enrolled in an MSN program, or a patient in need, integrated health care can benefit individuals in many different situations.
 From primary care to specialized care facilities such as rehabilitation, cardiology, and surgical centers, integrated health care can directly impact daily responsibilities and processes for health care professionals.
-Health care administrators and nurses responsible for creating patient care plans such as clinical nurse leaders should consider the following when creating an effective integrated health care program:
+What is integrated health care’s role in ensuring these disparate aspects of medicine function cohesively?
+Health care administrators and clinical nurse leaders can answer this question in practice by creating patient care plans that consider the following aspects of an effective integrated health care program:

-- Hire peers to staff the program — these are team members who can closely identify with the clients the program serves.
+- Hire peers to staff the program — these are team members who can closely identify with the program’s clients.

-- Get buy-in across the organization and empower a team member with the responsibility of overseeing and managing the integration of services.
+- Get buy-in across the organization and empower a team member responsible for overseeing and managing the integration of services.